lvendrix/nyc-crashes/README.md

 - 'cross_street_name'
 - 'collision_id'

-### To keep it simple, we remove information related to the vehicle type
+### To keep it simple, we remove columns related to the vehicle type

 ## New columns
 Based on 'date_time', I create new useful information easier to process for the ML: